AmonDestroyer/cs422-proj1/Docs/userGuide.md

 # User Navigation Guide
 This document is designed to provide you with all the information you need to navigate and use the features of the website.
 From the homepage to the various sections and pages, you will learn how to find what you're looking for, how to interact with different elements on the page, and how to customize your experience.
 The page will include step-by-step instructions, visual aids, and helpful tips to make your browsing experience smooth and efficient.
-## Login Option / Role Descriptions
+## Login Option

+### Role Options
+There are two main roles for this web application.
+Clicking "Contributor" will bring you to the Contributors Panel.
+And the "MLE/DS" will bring you to the MLE/DE Panel.

 ### Contributor Login
 The contributors' page is designed to allow users to submit problem data into the database for further analysis.
 This page provides users with a form to upload their test and training files.
 Upon successful upload, a message will be displayed, and the files will be added to the database.
 If the upload fails, an alert message will be displayed, and the user will be asked to try again.